 The most important thing here is you actually have to act on it.
 Nobody likes empty promises and if your company doesn’t embody what it says, this will ultimately lead to disappointment and poor employee retention.

 Take this as an opportunity to look at internal culture, processes and ways of working.
 These are all essential things that matter and factor into consideration for prospective employees.

+In most aspects of life, experience matters, and the same applies to the hiring process.
+Whether you're recruiting talent globally or specifically looking at hiring in Afghanistan, the candidate experience is pivotal.
 In most aspects of life, experience matters and the same applies to the hiring process.
 48% of candidates who have had a negative experience would actively discourage others from applying, while 38% of candidates who have had a negative experience are less likely to buy from or use that company’s services or products.

 Experiential hiring takes fundamental principles from experiential marketing.
 If you engage the candidate in a positive experience, they’re more likely to pick your organization as a place to work.

 Incentives are what most people look for when they’re comparing new roles or finding a new place to work.
 Offering a competitive salary (and showing what it actually is), a complete benefits package, wellbeing initiatives, bonuses, positive culture and more are all ways you can incentivize a candidate to choose you.